usnistgov/ai-bugfinder-testbed/README.rst

 Substantial tests have been developed to ensure the code is working properly.
 To run the tests, use command ``pytest``.
 No error should occur upon running the tests.

+The development dependencies need to be installed to run these tests.

 Download the Juliet dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~